 Most of the bread they use (if not all) is sourdough and they even offer classes on how to make your own Scandinavian sourdough bread.
 The place also has one Michelin star.

 Bonus.
 An escape to Martha’s Vineyard, where eating healthy is the norm, not the exception

 While in New York City, we escaped for a couple of days to Martha’s Vineyard, a beautiful Island 3.5h drive away from NYC, plus a 1.45h fast ferry trip.
-The ocean salty breeze gave me life, even thought the weather was not ideal.
+The salty ocean breeze gave me life, even though the weather was not ideal.
 But the food!
-This is a place where eating healthy is the norm, not the exception.
-Most of food is grown and sourced locally, and the seafood options are abundant.
+This is where eating healthy is the norm, not the exception.
+Most of the food is grown and sourced locally, and the seafood options are abundant.

 Your turn: What’s your favorite place to eat the plant paradox way in New York City?

-If you know of other places in New York City where we can eat the plant paradox way, please leave a comment below and I can add a later edit to this post with places recommended by you.
+If you know of other places in New York City where we can eat the plant paradox way, please leave a comment below, and I can add a later edit to this post with places recommended by you.

 For more plant paradox tips and tricks for eating out and traveling, I also recommend my guide How to Stay Plant Paradox Compliant When Traveling.